phelim-h/encord-agents/docs/editor_agents/modal.md

     label_row.save()
 ```

-The code performs the following steps:

-1. It ensures that the project ontology has a bitmask object.
-If it does not, there's nothing to do here
-2. It ensures that we're looking at a visual asset (an image, image group, or video)
-3. It constructs a bitmask with the appropriate shape and fills in a sphere
-4. It adds the bitmask to the label row
-5. Saves the labels

-Upon completion, the `encord_agents` library will send a 200 response to the label editor, causing the editor to refresh it's state.
-The result should be a sphere in the middle of the image.
+Upon completion, the `encord_agents` library sends a 200 response to the Label Editor, causing the editor to refresh its state.
+The result is a sphere in the middle of the image.

-## Testing the agent
+## STEP 5: Testing the Agent

 To test the agent, there is a dedicated CLI tool.
-You will have to first run the agent locally (with your python environment sourced).
+You must first run the agent locally (with your Python environment sourced).
 Assuming that the python file you created is named `example.py`, you can run:

 ```shell